tylertitsworth/5th-age-srd/Classes/Paladin.md

 If you are engaged with the attacker, the save is an easy save (6+).

+#### Devoted Smite

-**Devoted Smite (Smite Power):** On a hit, gain a free use of Shield of Devotion this battle against the target’s attack against one of your allies.
+On a hit, gain a free use of Shield of Devotion this battle against the target’s attack against one of your allies.

 ---